Relationships and Constituent Journey Mapping (Video, MP3)

 So, once you’ve gone through the process of just identifying what the constituent groups are and how they relate to each other and you’ve defined them, the question is: what journeys require investment now?
 And this question really needs to be answered relative to each organization’s, strategic priorities and their current position.
 And that will indicate which constituent journeys need to be prioritized and prioritized in a couple of different ways.
 It might mean prioritized in terms of the order in which those journeys are designed and documented.
 Then it also might mean the order in terms of directing — directing marketing or development efforts or in terms of prioritizing which technology systems you were going to select and roll out first.

-In the case of the client that I was working with that the use case is based on, they organized their groups into– based on which most needed technology support or supportive technology for the processes that they were walking through with those — with those journeys.
-Clients first, that is the center of their organizations mission is to deliver training and technical assistance to clients.
-But also the staff journey, they wanted to improve how the staffs are recruited, onboard and provided with services and managed during the course of their time with the organization and so on and so forth.
+In the case of the client that I was working with that the use case is based on, they organized their groups into– based on which most needed technology support or supportive technology for the processes that they were walking through with journeys.
+Clients first, that is the center of their organization’s mission is to deliver training and technical assistance to clients.
+But also the staff journey, they wanted to improve how the staff are recruited, onboard and provided with services and managed during the course of their time with the organization and so on and so forth.

-And then future implementation phases as I said, for CRM and ERPs systems would be these other groups that are out of the beneficiary side for the most part that are in black.
-This would 6 through 10 and 12 through 13.
-And the priority is ones or one through 5 and 11.
+And then future implementation phases as I said, for CRM and ERP systems would be these other groups that are out of the beneficiary side, for the most part, that are in black.
+This would six through ten and twelve through thirteen.
+And the priority is ones or one through five and eleven.

 Here’s another example.
 It’s a little bit more truncated across the top here, you can see the constituent journey framework with a set of stages across the top, similar but a little bit simpler than what you saw previously.

-But I would say that the more typical one is the one that I’ve show — I’m showing on screen here.
-It can be use for a lot of different kinds of journeys for a lot of different kinds of constituents.
-And we’re able to use this effectively in the use case that I’ve been using in the course of this presentation for all of the thirteen constituents journeys that we identified for this particular organization.
+But I would say that the more typical one is the one that I’ve shown — I’m showing on screen here.
+It can be used for a lot of different kinds of journeys for a lot of different kinds of constituents.
+And we’re able to use this effectively in the use case that I’ve been using in the course of this presentation for all of the thirteen constituent journeys that we identified for this particular organization.

-Basically, it just includes a marketing phase, a development phase, on boarding phase, a service deliver phase, and performance management phase.
+Basically, it just includes a marketing phase, a development phase, an on-boarding phase, a service delivery phase, and a performance management phase.
 And I’ll show you how this is applied across different kinds of groups.

 I’m just going to take the client as an example here.
-Now this — this organization’s clients are organizations not individuals, so it’s an organization for which you would — they would be performing a training or technical assistance project.
+Now, this organization’s clients are organizations, not individuals, so it’s an organization for which you would — they would be performing a training or technical assistance project.
 And they would be first — the first start of the engagement is really when the client is in the perspective client phase.
 So, when we’re conducting marketing to identify what organizations might be able to benefit from the services that are provided in the context of a client engagement by this organization.
 And then during the development stage, we’re really looking at qualifying and pursuing those relationship or engagement opportunities.
-Then during the on boarding, we’re doing a new client or boarding, also maybe if you think of that as a client or projects kicked off.
-And then during the service deliver phase, we’re really delivering any services or any other transactional exchange in the relationship.
+Then during the onboarding, we’re doing a new client onboarding, also maybe if you think of that as a client or project’s kick-off.
+And then during the service delivery phase, we’re really delivering any services or any other transactional exchange in the relationship.
 This is basically the heart of the engagement so to speak.
-It is in the — in some senses, the longest or at least the most intense phase where you’re really in the process of delivering services within the context of that relationship.
+It is in some senses, the longest or at least the most intense phase where you’re really in the process of delivering services within the context of that relationship.

 And then ultimately, every journey needs to have some sort of performance management aspect to it.
 And the use as you can see here, it’s reporting an analysis to improve client satisfaction and then the impact outcomes and profitability.

 Now, thinking about national meeting attendees.
-Again, you have a marketing phase where you’re promoting your national meeting or conference with outreach call or action.
+Again, you have a marketing phase where you’re promoting your national meeting or conference with an outreach call or action.
 Really getting people to the point where they say, “Yes, I want to attend this event.”
 And then when they — when they make that response, you through a development process with them which is basically collecting their information to the point where they’re fully registered to attend.
-Once you — once they are preparing to arrive during a virtual check in and advance or at the actual event, you’re doing the on boarding where you’re providing the welcome and orientation.
-That service deliver phase is the event experience itself.
+Once you — once they are preparing to arrive during a virtual check-in and advance or at the actual event, you’re doing the onboarding where you’re providing the welcome and orientation.
+That service delivery phase is the event experience itself.
 And then finally, the performance management phase is reporting an analysis again to improve future iterations of this journey’s performance.

 This same kind of approach might be used for an organization that has meetings and convenings on a much more frequent basis than annual.
 But for this particular client, they’re just focused on a single national annual meeting.
 Other organizations that you might think of like the Aspen Institute perhaps are conducting many, many meetings and convenings over a period of time.

-So the question is, once you have a framework and — that you think you can all agree can be applied to all of your constituent groups and their journeys that — would allow you think through the different stages and aspect of those journeys.
-What do you do to get start in applying that framework?
+So the question is, once you have a framework and — that you think you can all agree can be applied to all of your constituent groups and their journeys that — would allow you to think through the different stages and aspects of those journeys.
+What do you do to get started in applying that framework?

 I usually find that constituent journey mapping is best done through guided team journey walk-through sessions.
 So if you recall earlier, we talked about who is going to be doing the constituent journey mapping.
 Oftentimes it’s a cross-functional team.
 I usually recommend that it be no more than eight to ten people to keep it feasible.
 But sometimes, you end up having smaller or larger groups.
 And basically, what you’re going to do is to use the framework as a guide to talk through all of the different parts of the journey and take notes as you go.
 And the reason I call it a guided journey is because it often requires a good facilitator that’s familiar with the process that is not an internal stakeholder to be able to help conduct and guide those sessions.

-Then usually, whomever is leading the analysis is going to go through in — those session notes from the walk through and compile them and organize them.
+Then usually, whomever is leading the analysis is going to go through those session notes from the walk-through and compile them and organize them.
 And they’re going to say, “Well I need a little bit more information or a little bit more clarity in this area or there were some discrepancy or disagreement as to what a process in a particular stage of the journey was.
-So when we do some follow ups to call out some additional information or may be organized small sessions to develop consensus in a particular area.”
+So when we do some follow-ups to call out some additional information or maybe organized small sessions to develop consensus in a particular area.”
 Then you’re going to move on to actually documenting the journey and I’ll show you in a moment what that would include in some examples of content from that.

 And then what you’re going to do is reflect that documentation back to the team for comments and revisions.
 And then perhaps, most importantly at the end, you will hopefully have gained agreement that this is the journey that our organization walks through with this particular kind of constituent.

 So what is the output include?
-So for each constituent group, you want to have a definition as we discuss earlier.
-And for each journey, you also want to know: at the end of the day, what is the outcome or outcomes that we want to produce for the constituent in that journey?
-And then for each individual phase of the journey, marketing, development, on-boarding, service delivery and performance management, you want to say, “What is the purpose of this phase?
+So for each constituent group, you want to have a definition as we discussed earlier.
+And for each journey, you also want to know at the end of the day, what is the outcome or outcomes that we want to produce for the constituent in that journey?
+And then for each individual phase of the journey – marketing, development, onboarding, service delivery, and performance management, you want to say, “What is the purpose of this phase?
 Why are we going through this phase?
 What are the important strategic perspectives that we need to document?
-What’s going on in the organization right now that’s — of strategic importance that lends color or impetus to this part of the journey?
+What’s going on in the organization right now that’s of strategic importance that lends color or impetus to this part of the journey?
 What outcomes do we want to produce in this phase and how will we measure them?”

-And it — it does have cross-feed notation which you have to know how to read but it — groups within organizations that I’ve worked with that have worked with something like this have been able to keep it in front of them as a one page indicator of where and how all of the data that they collect is organized regardless of what system it is in.
-So, this system neutral look at the organizations data.
+And it does have cross-feed notation which you have to know how to read but it — groups within organizations that I’ve worked with that have worked with something like this, have been able to keep it in front of them as a one-page indicator of where and how all of the data that they collect is organized regardless of what system it is in.
+So, this system-neutral look at the organization’s data.